Andy Roddick Net Worth, Personal life & Playing Style

 Celebrity at a Glance

-Andy Roddick is a retired American professional tennis player and a former World’s No.1 Tennis player.
+Andy Roddick is a retired American professional tennis player and one of the No.1 Tennis players in the world.
 He is the last male American to win a grand slam event, having won the US Open in 2003.
 For a single week, he was the world's number one for a brief period.
 Andy reached three Wimbledon championships and the semi-finals of several other competitions.

 Nine out of ten years 2002–2010 saw Roddick finish in the top 10 at year's end.
 He first rose to the top of the world rankings in 2003 and won five Masters Championships during that time.
 Additionally, he played a key role in the 2007 Davis Cup championship run for the U.S. team.